Deep Learning accuracy validation framework¶

 accuracy_check -c path/to/configuration_file -m /path/to/models -s /path/to/source/data -a /path/to/annotation

--h, --help to full list of command line options.
-Some arguments are:
+-h, --help to get the full list of command-line options.
+Some arguments are described below:

 -c, --configpath to configuration file.